 Sodium chloride preparations are safe for treating a nose clogged up by dried nasal secretions.

 Nasal sprays containing azelastine is not recommended during pregnancy due to lack of safety data of use during pregnancy.

 If you are using eyedrops that contain another type of allergy drug (azelastine, emedastine, ketotifen, levocabastine, lodoxamide, olopatadine), please double-check with your physician whether it is essential to continue using them to treat your symptoms.
 At the correct doses, these will only excrete a minimal amount of drug into your bloodstream, but there is limited experience of using them during pregnancy (little for some, none for others).

 Always follow the dosage instructions for your eyedrops.
 Pull back the lower eyelid and apply the eyedrop there, then press down lightly on the inner corner of the eye (over the tear duct) for 2 minutes.
+Also remember to wipe off any eyedrops from your cheeks before they get in to your mouth.
 This will enhance absorption of the drug into the eye and prevent it from flowing down into the pharynx.

 Antihistamines taken by mouth